Research

 The substance to be analysed is placed in a salt solution that is separated by a lipid membrane with a nanopore.
 This pore enables the transport of atoms, ions and molecules.
 An applied electrical voltage causes the transport of ions and the analyte through the pore.
 The interaction of the analyte in the pore leads to a temporary reduction in the ion current, which is used for the analysis.

-More information on Nanopore Sequencing
+More Information on Nanopore Sequencing

 Contact